ddeveloper72/twitter_trends/README.md

 Welcome to my Python project on Cloud9 IDE!
 Yes I've taken over the default Readme to add in a few more bits about what this [Code Institute](https://courses.codeinstitute.net/) tutorial was all about.

-This tutoral focused on creating python apps which tap into the power of the twitter API using [Tweepy](http://www.tweepy.org/)
+This tutorial focused on creating python apps which tap into the power of the twitter API using [Tweepy](http://www.tweepy.org/)

 The Learning Outcomes Are: